vythanhnguyen/Visualizing-National-High-School-Examination/README.md

 The project is based on the results of the National High School Exam scores of over 3.8 million candidates from 2020 to 2023.
+# Visualizing the result of National High School Examination
+## Object
 The objective is to survey, compare, evaluate, and visually represent the examination results of candidates.